 Another common strategy is to earmark insurance proceeds to provide liquidity to cover estate taxes and settlements.
 This becomes especially important in estates with non-liquid assets, offering a more efficient means to cover your estate’s tax bill.

 4. Managing Your Business Succession Needs

 For business owners with a heavy concentration in non-liquid assets, a premature death or disability could severely cripple the business, limit its ability to hire replacement resources and hamper its continuity plans.
 Life insurance – when properly designed and used in conjunction with a Buy-Sell Agreement – creates liquidity and flexibility for the business and its owners.
 The death benefits can be paid to surviving family members as payment for interest in the business or if there are sufficient cash values, it may be accessed to purchase interest following an owner’s retirement or disability.

-Given the sheer versatility that life insurance offers, it’s important to explore the role it could play in your unique situation.
+Given the sheer versatility that life insurance offers, it’s important to explore the role it could play in your personal financial and business plans.
 Ta says, “Forgoing an insurance evaluation is akin to neglecting a health screening; your financial well-being – and that of your spouse, children, parents, business partners and employees – could depend on it.”

 - Is your life insurance and long-term care adequate for your future needs?

 - Beneficiary check: Are your plan beneficiaries up-to-date?

 - Review your overall wealth strategy — Learn more about working with PNC Wealth Management, a holistic approach to planning for your wealth, investment and banking needs.

 For more information, please contact your PNC advisor.
 If you are not a PNC client, please call 844-749-2854.